New worlds await…

 ● Poetry (unless it falls under the “unique” bullet point above).

 ● Children’s books or middle-grade fiction.
-YA just barely makes the cut, but it’ll have to be convincing.

 ● Grimdark, splatterpunk, or anything military focused.